photoprism/photoprism-docs/docs/getting-started/using-a-cdn.md

 ### bunny.net

 ![Bunny CDN](https://dl.photoprism.app/img/website/bunny-cdn.svg){ class='md right' }
 If you don't have a CDN provider yet, we can recommend [bunny.net](https://bunny.net?ref=8wx1e6qu14).
-This EU-based company has a funny name, but is a reputable provider with a good feature set, an own Tier 1 network, and more than 10,000 customers including big names like Hyundai.
+This EU-based company has a funny name, but is a reputable provider with a wide range of features and more than 20,000 customers, including big names like Hyundai.
 We also chose [bunny.net](https://bunny.net?ref=8wx1e6qu14) for our website and public demo as they are fully compliant with the GDPR.[^1]

 Pricing is very affordable compared to other providers and there is no minimum usage or monthly fee, so you only pay for what you actually need.

 [Learn more ›](https://bunny.net?ref=8wx1e6qu14)

-[^1]: If you use our link to sign up, we receive a $20 credit which helps us operate [our demo](https://demo.photoprism.app/).
+[^1]: We receive a $20 credit when you sign up through our link, which helps us operate our infrastructure.